andrewvaughan/template-core/.github/CONTRIBUTING.md

 Code Review of the Pull Request **should** focus on user acceptance testing and ensuring that the project works as expected.
 When Project Maintainers accept such a Pull Request, a rebase strategy **must** happen when merging the two Branches.
-It's critical that Project Maintainers use a rebase strategy in order to retain the changelog from commit messages in chronological order.
+It's critical that Project Maintainers use a rebase strategy to retain the changelog from commit messages in chronological order.

 Once a Release completes, all Issues that were within scope of the Release **must** move to the `Status: 06-Released` state by changing those Issues' labels.